verrazzano/examples/springboot-app/README.md

 # Spring Boot Application
 Spring Boot offers a fast way to build applications.
-It looks at your classpath and at the beans you have configured, makes reasonable assumptions about what you are missing, and adds those items.
+It examines your classpath and the beans you have configured, makes reasonable assumptions about what is missing, and adds those items.
 With Spring Boot, you can focus more on business features and less on infrastructure.
-More information on building an application with Spring Boot is available at https://spring.io/guides/gs/spring-boot/
+For more information on building an application with Spring Boot, see https://spring.io/guides/gs/spring-boot/

 ## Requires
 - [Maven](https://maven.apache.org/download.cgi) (To build the Spring Boot application)

 ## Build and deploy the application
-The samle web application leverages the Spring Boot Maven plugin, which provides the ability to automatically deploy the web application in an embedded application server.
-Please take a look at the following dependency in pom.xml :
+The sample web application uses the Spring Boot Maven plugin, which provides the ability to automatically deploy the web application in an embedded application server.
+Look at the following dependency in the `pom.xml` file :

     ```
     <dependency>